wilfred11/expectation_maximization/README.md

 #### End of E-M algorithm

 The algorithm stops when the overall likelihood gain of an iteration  is below some threshold.
-The likelihood for the samples given two distributions is:
+The  overall likelihood for the samples given two distributions is:

   `likelihood1 = possibilityCluster1*norm.pdf(samples,mu1,sigma1)`

   `likelihood2 = possibilityCluster2*norm.pdf(samples,mu1,sigma1)`

-  `likelihood = prod(likelihood1 + likelihood2)`
+  `overallLikelihood = prod(likelihood1 + likelihood2)`

 ![distri_9](https://github.com/user-attachments/assets/67927e67-4a5d-48df-a07e-e25041335551)